 5. Rebuilding Your Credit — and Your Budget

 While rebuilding your credit, make sure you budget for all of life’s expenses, big or small.
 Pay all of your bills on time, make more than just the minimum payment on credit cards, and start a small savings account for emergencies.
 Check your credit report each year from each of the three credit reporting agencies, and consider signing up for Mint, WalletHub, or Credit Karma, which help monitor your credit score and/or give you financial goals to work toward.
-These sort of apps also connect to your bank and credit card accounts, so they are able to automatically suggest deals that would lower your credit card interest rates, and more.
+These sorts of apps also connect to your bank and credit card accounts, so they are able to automatically suggest deals that would lower your credit card interest rates, and more.

 Good luck, and happy saving!